Blue Master Bedroom Decor Trends: Bold, Beautiful & Budget-Friendly

 11. Cobalt Blue Floral Wallpaper with a Dramatic Arched Headboard

 IMO, the headboard in this room is the single most interesting piece of furniture in this entire roundup.
+Full stop.

-White hotel-weight bedding with a blue grosgrain ribbon border trim creates a clean layer between the pattern-heavy walls and headboard.
-A lumbar pillow in the same floral print as the wallpaper ties surfaces together.
+White hotel-weight bedding with a blue grosgrain ribbon border creates a clean layer between the pattern-heavy walls and headboard.
+A lumbar pillow in the same floral print as the wallpaper ties the surfaces together.
 Bone inlay nightstands in geometric black and white add artisanal character.
-A white scalloped flush-mount ceiling fixture and a blue linen bench at the foot of the bed complete the frame without fuss.
+A white scalloped flush-mount ceiling fixture and a blue linen bench at the foot of the bed complete the frame without any fuss.

 12. Teal and Pink Color-Block Bedroom with a Glass-Front Wardrobe